 Occupational Data Definitions

-The data for the 2010–20 projections are available from a variety of sources, including two searchable databases: the National Employment Matrix database and the Occupational Employment, Training, and Wages database.
-The data also appear in the “Job Outlook” section of the 2012–13 edition of the Occupational Outlook Handbook.
-In addition, the January 2012 issue of the Monthly Labor Review has tables and a detailed discussion of these projections, while the winter 2011–12 issue of the Occupational Outlook Quarterly includes the data in brief textual and graphic presentations.
+Every other year, the Bureau of Labor Statistics updates its employment projections for occupations.
+The data for the 2012–22 projections are available from a variety of sources, including two searchable databases: the National Employment Matrix database (available by occupation or industry) and the Occupational Projections Data database.
+The data also appear in the “Job Outlook” section of the Occupational Outlook Handbook.
+In addition, the Monthly Labor Review has articles released in December 2013 with tables and detailed discussions of these projections, while the winter 2013–14 issue of the Occupational Outlook Quarterly includes the data in brief textual and graphic presentations.
 Finally, the data are available in Employment Projections program tables on the BLS Web site.

-The Occupational Employment, Training, and Wages database displays data on 2010 and projected 2020 employment, employment change, self-employment, job openings, and other characteristics for each National Employment Matrix occupation.
-Users can obtain specific data about several variables for any occupation in the matrix and compare the results with data on other detailed occupations or a group of occupations.
+The Occupational Projections Data database displays data on 2012 and projected 2022 employment, employment change, job openings, education, training, and wages for each detailed National Employment Matrix occupation.
+Users can obtain specific data for any occupation in the matrix and compare the results with data on other detailed occupations.

-Employment, 2010 and 2020.
+Employment, 2012 and 2022.
 Employment information is a useful starting point for assessing opportunities, because large occupations usually have more openings than small ones have, regardless of growth or replacement needs.
 Employment for wage and salary jobs, the self-employed, and unpaid family workers are included.

 The National Employment Matrix measures total employment as a count of jobs, not a count of individual workers.
 This concept is different from that used by another BLS measure familiar to many readers: the Current Population Survey’s (CPS’s) total employment as a count of the number of workers.
-The matrix’s total employment concept also is different from the BLS Current Employment Statistics (CES) total employment measure: whereas the CES measure also is a count of jobs, it covers nonfarm payroll jobs, while the matrix includes all jobs.
+The Matrix’s total employment concept also is different from the BLS Current Employment Statistics (CES) total employment measure: whereas the CES measure also is a count of jobs, it covers nonfarm payroll jobs, while the matrix includes all jobs.
 (For more information, see the occupational employment section on the methodology page.)

-Employment change, 2010–20, number.
+Employment change, 2012–22, number.
 The numerical change in employment measures the projected number of job gains or losses.

-Percent self-employed, 2010.
+Percent self-employed, 2012.
 Individuals who are interested in creating and managing their own businesses may find it important to know the percentage of self-employed workers in an occupation.
-This percentage shows how many jobs in a matrix occupation come from CPS data on unincorporated self-employed persons in their primary or secondary job.
+This percentage shows how many jobs in a matrix occupation come from CPS data on unincorporated self-employed persons in their primary job.
 The unincorporated self-employed work for earnings or fees in their own businesses, while the incorporated self-employed receive a wage or salary from their business and are therefore included in estimates of wage and salary employment.

 Typical education needed for entry.
 This category best describes the typical level of education that most workers need to enter the occupation.
 Occupations are assigned one of the following eight education levels: